nottinghamtec/Main-Website/content/services.md

 menu: main
 ---

-# Sound Services
+### Sound Services

 <img src="/imgs/services/holi.jpg" width="40%" style="float: left; margin: 2em; border-radius: 0.2em;">

-From the smallest pair of speakers on stands, to a 25 kilowatt arena sound system, to a new d&b Line Array, TEC have the capability to serve a wide variety of venues and audiences, suited to what your event requires.
+From the smallest pair of speakers on stands, to a 25 kilowatt arena sound system and a new d&b Line Array, TEC have the capability to serve a wide variety of venues and audiences, suited to what your event requires.

-### PA & Amplifiers
+#### PA & Amplifiers
 Our smaller systems are great for conferences, talks, presentations and recitals in a smaller venue.
 These speakers can also be turned on their side and used as monitors (foldback) for bands and concerts.

 Meanwhile, our larger PA systems can be used in a number of different configurations to provide the sound you want for the venue you’ve got, as loud as you want it (within reason!).
 We use both the Nexo Alpha and Alpha E lines of PA to find the best configuration for your event.

 {{<figure src="/imgs/services/nexo-stack.png" title="Nexo Alpha Stack" class="center">}}

+To complement our Nexo PA, we have invested in a d&b T-10 Line Array system, which can also be used in a point source configuration.
+This allows us greater flexibility than ever before in getting the perfect configuration for every event, in every venue.

 Ranging from 30kg to over 100, our amplifier stock is perfectly suited to our PA stock, many featuring in-house tweaks coupled with custom cabling to allow for every circumstance.
 TEC can meet any requirements in terms of noise, speaker arrangement and power availability.

-To complement our Nexo PA, we have invested in a d&b T-10 Line Array system, which can also be used in a point source configuration.
-This allows us greater flexibility than ever before in getting the perfect configuration.

 When receiving a sound package from TEC, the charge for the amplifiers are included with the speakers themselves as a combined cost.

-### Multicores
+#### Multicores

 <img src="/imgs/services/monitors.jpg" width="40%" style="float: right; margin: 1em; border-radius: 0.2em;">